Updated: Apr 15

 I recently finished my first course, Instructional Design Fundamentals, for my graduate program at the American College of Education for Instructional Design and Technology.
-In order to synthesize some of the knowledge I gained from this course, I created the graphic below.
+In order to synthesize some of the knowledge I gained from this course, I created the graphic below in Canva.
 Like all metaphors, it will undoubtedly fall short in one place or another, but I believe it illustrates the greater points and purposes of the ADDIE instructional design framework.

 What is ADDIE?